-Botswana has experienced rapid growth in its ICT sector, driven by both public and private sector investment.
-This has led to an expansion in internet services, making it easier to do business in the country – as well as finding jobs within the information systems sector.
+The country has experienced rapid growth in its ICT sector, driven by both public and private sector investment.
+This has led to an expansion in internet services, making it easier to do business, and to find jobs within the information systems sector.

-The country has a well-respected financial industry which attracts expats.
+There is also a well-respected financial industry that attracts many expats.
 The Botswana Stock Exchange performs well, and several international and local banks operate here.

 The tourism industry is also thriving thanks to the country's immense biodiversity.
-Botswana is blessed with abundant wildlife, from lions and cheetahs to giraffe and antelope, as well as natural landscapes of wetlands and the semi-arid sandy savannah of the Kalahari Desert.
+Botswana is blessed with abundant wildlife, as well as the natural landscapes of wetlands and the semi-arid sandy savannah of the Kalahari Desert.
 Jobs in tourism hope to conserve this natural beauty while boosting the economy at the same time.

 Finding a job in Botswana

 Many expats relocate to Botswana with a job in hand, such as through an intra-company transfer.
 This is often the case when working in the financial industry or for a large multinational.
-Other expats drawn to Botswana may need to look for work.
+Other expats drawn to the country may need to look for work.

 For expat job seekers in Botswana, searching the internet is a good start.
-It’s advised to develop an up-to-date profile on popular networking websites like LinkedIn while looking for listings on job portals, such as Careers 24 and BotswaJob.com.
+It’s advised to develop an up-to-date profile on popular networking websites like LinkedIn, while also keeping tabs on listings on job portals.
 Newspaper classifieds can also be useful.
-Alternatively, expats can go through a recruitment agency in order to guarantee finding a job in Botswana.
+Alternatively, expats can go through a recruitment agency in order to guarantee finding a job.

-Prospective expats should also research the appropriate visas for Botswana that will allow them to work in the country.
+Prospective expats should also research the appropriate visas for Botswana that are required to work in the country.